-Throughout your internship, you are exposed to adaptive training activities, equipment, videos and resources.
-These prepare you for treating individuals with medical diagnoses typically seen in the rehabilitative clinical setting, such as stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.
+Throughout your internship, you are exposed to adaptive training activities, equipment, videos, and resources.
+These prepare you for treating individuals with medical diagnoses typically seen in the rehabilitative clinical setting, such as stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac, orthopedic, general medical conditions, and neurological impairments.

 There are two levels of practice in occupational therapy:

 - Occupational therapist.
 To prepare for a career as an occupational therapist, you must complete a professional education program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
 You may choose:

 - A professional doctorate of occupational therapy degree program

 - Occupational therapy assistant.
 To become an occupational therapy assistant, you must complete an educational program accredited by ACOTE.

 The American Occupational Therapy Association Inc. (AOTA) provides a list of schools that offer accredited occupational therapy education programs.
 All courses of study require a period of supervised clinical experience and successful completion of a certification examination.
 Those who pass are awarded the title of occupational therapist or occupational therapy assistant.

 Admission to Mayo Clinic School of Health Sciences is open to U.S. workers in the four categories below.
 Therefore, visa sponsorship is not available.

 - Asylees and refugees

 Applicants whose primary language is not English must submit results from the Test of English as a Foreign Language Internet-based test (TOEFL iBT).
 Scores from the speaking portion of the exam are given particular consideration in admission decisions.
 Learn more about the exam and register online at the Educational Testing Service.